 Obtain an operating permit for a railway

-Follow the steps below to obtain an operating permit for a railway.
+Follow the steps below to certify as a provincial railway and obtain a railway operating permit.

-Once a Minister’s Certificate has been issued, the railway must develop and submit a Safety Management System (SMS) specific to the railway operation to the Minister for approval.
-Technical Safety BC will assist in the process by reviewing the Safety Management System for compliance and will make recommendations for approval by the Minister.
+Once a Railway Minister’s Certificate has been issued, the railway must develop a Railway Safety Management System (SMS) specific to its railway operation.
+Technical Safety BC will assist in the process by reviewing the Safety Management System for compliance and will make recommendation for its acceptance by the Minister.

-Once the railway has obtained the Operating Permit, it becomes subject to regulatory oversight by Technical Safety BC's Railway Safety Program and is subject to all legislation and associated fees.
+Once the railway has been issued a Railway Minister’s Certificate and an Operating Permit, it becomes subject to regulatory oversight by Technical Safety BC's Railway Safety Program and is subject to all legislation and associated fees.